Janma Janmada Anubandha

 Janma Janmada Anubandha is a 1980 Indian Kannada-language thriller drama film directed, co-produced and scripted by Shankar Nag.
 The film has an ensemble cast including Anant Nag, Shankar Nag, Jayanthi, Jayamala and Manjula.

 Soundtrack

 The music of the film was composed by Ilaiyaraaja, with lyrics by Chi.
 Udaya Shankar.
-The songs "Thangaliyaali Naanu" is composed in Gowrimanohari raaga, "Yaava Shilpi" is composed in Gambheera Nattai raaga, and "Akashadinda Jaari" is composed in Mohana raaga.
+The songs "Thangaliyaali Naanu" is set in Gowrimanohari raaga, "Yaava Shilpi" is in Gambheera Nattai, and "Akashadinda Jaari" is in Mohana.